madam-research-group/seminar/README.md

 ###### 06.06.2019

-#### **_Methodology of University Rankings S01E04_**
+#### **_Methodology of University Rankings S01E04 - US News_**

 ##### Maciej J. Mrowiński <sup>\[[WUT](http://www.fizyka.pw.edu.pl/)\] </sup>

-> <div style="text-align:justify">Since 2003 (when the ARWU was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
+> <div style="text-align:justify">Since 2003 (when the ShanghaiRanking was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
 They provide a simple tool for comparison between different universities or allow to track the progress of the chosen institution over the years.
 In this series of seminars, we focus on the methodology of the most popular rankings, the so-called Big Four - QS, Times Higher Education, ShanghaiRanking and US News.</div>